sonatype-nexus-community/iq-success-metrics2/README.md

 iq-password - your Nexus IQ password period-file - weekly.json or monthly.json

-Example:  create-data.bat http://localhost:8070 admin admin123 monthly.json
+Example (Windows):  create-data.bat http://localhost:8070 admin admin123 monthly.json

 The script will detect if python3 is available in order to generate additional data